 Education:Complain Community School (1998-2003), Southdown’s College (2003-05), University of Portsmouth (2005-08), University of Surrey (2008-2012)

 Qualifications:PhD in immunology, BSc (hons) in pharmacology (the study of drugs), 4 A levels, 10 GCSE’s

 National Heart and Lung Institute, Imperial College London

 Favourite thing to do in my job: Confocal microscopy – I stain cells with dyes that light up different colours when you shine lasers on them.
 I then take pictures of different structures inside the cell and make videos of cells moving, but the cells are stained bright blue, green, pink and red!

-I’m an immune cell biologist, knitter and hiker that bakes a lot of cakes, sometimes successfully!
+About Me: I’m an immune cell biologist, knitter and hiker that bakes a lot of cakes, sometimes successfully!

 Hi I’m Kylie!

 I work at the National Heart and Lung Institute at Imperial College in London, which is one of the leading lung research centre in the world!
 I am an immunologist, which means that I study the cells that make up your immune system, called white blood cells.
 These clever little cells wonder around your blood and organs and eat up anything that shouldn’t be there, they are pretty awesome!
 I love my job and love playing with things in the lab.